-The Solstice Bali is one of the more popular inflatable SUPs due to its price.
-It is designed well with a solid construction and plenty of D-rings to transport your gear.
+The Solstice Bali inflatable stand-up paddleboard is one of the more popular inflatable SUPs due to its price.
+It has a sturdy design, plus a solid construction and plenty of D-rings to transport your gear.

-This is a kit – so you get a pump, gauge and carrying bag in the package.
+This complete SUP package includes a high pressure pump, pressure gauge and heavy-duty carrying backpack in the package.
 However you will need to buy a paddle, unless you happen to have an extra one laying around.

 15psi Makes the Solstice Bali a Firmer, Faster Board

 It also can be inflated to 15psi, whereas many other inexpensive paddleboards can only be inflated to 12psi or less.

 The 15psi feature can be an advantage – for a firmer and faster board – and one that will perform better in choppy water or open surf.